benjithorpe/csslite/README.md

 CSSLite is lightweight, minimal and simple to get started with.
 It styles raw HTML elements (also offers a few additions _with some classes_) and provides a responsive grid.
 Nothing more.

 - Around 200+ lines of CSS unminified and with comments
-- It's simple to get started with.
+- It's simple and easy to get started with.
 - It's Opensource!
 - Change anything in the stylesheet to suit your comfort.
-- Rename classes, colors, etc... to whatever you like and want
 - No compiling or installing... just plain vanilla CSS
-- Use with other frameworks or your custom CSS with no fuss.
+- Use with other frameworks or your custom CSS.

 ## Browser support